NoteDance/Note-documentation/README.md

 Deep learning models built with Note are compatible with TensorFlow and can be trained with TensorFlow.
 The documentation shows how to train, test, save, and restore models built with Note.

-# Installation:
-Download Note from https://github.com/NoteDance/Note and then unzip it to the site-packages folder of your Python environment.

 # Train:
 ```python
 import tensorflow as tf